-The U.S. is undergoing a significant demographic shift.
-By 2050, the Hispanic population will more than double, and the African American and Asian American populations are also expected to grow by a significant margin.
-In the workplace, due in part to globalization, customers and employees will represent an even more diverse mix.
-“Most organizations are already experiencing this as they hire employees and serve customers from multiple cultures, religions, and ethnic backgrounds “(Ravi Hutheesing).
-In a recent publication of the National Association of Colleges and Employers (NACE), “global/multi-cultural fluency” was listed in the top 10 “career readiness competencies” (2017).
-Similarly, the Association of American Colleges and Universities (AAC&U) ranks the "ability to work well in teams—especially with people different from yourself” as the number one key attribute employers look for in college graduates.
+In a recent publication of the National Association of Colleges and Employers, “global/multi-cultural fluency” was listed in the top 10 “career readiness competencies” (2020).
+Similarly, the Association of American Colleges and Universities ranks the "ability to work well in teams—especially with people different from yourself” as the number one key attribute employers look for in college graduates.

-The SLCL provides instruction in thirty-two languages to students from across campus and the world, and run residential study-abroad programs in Austria, France, Japan, Spain, and more.
+SLCL provides instruction in dozens of languages to students from across campus and the world and runs residential study-abroad programs in Athens, France, Japan, Spain, and more.

-School faculty, staff, and students are active in various community projects, such as the Education Justice Project, the University Language Academy for Children, the Foreign Language Teacher Education Program, and the East Central Illinois Refugee Mutual Assistance Center.
+School faculty, staff, and students are active in various community projects, such as the Education Justice Project and the East Central Illinois Refugee Mutual Assistance Center.

 Our diverse and talented faculty author major books and articles, lead externally funded projects, and receive national and international awards and fellowships for their scholarship, teaching, and service.